 I‘m always looking for more ways to make money on the side in order to pad my family’s bottom line.

-I was recently talking with my brother and his fiance, and they told me how they've been renting out the extra room in their home via Airbnb.
+I was recently talking with my brother and his fiance, and they told me how they’ve been listing the extra room in their home via Airbnb.

-They have been doing well enough with renting out their spare room that they've come to the point where they've made enough money that they were asking me whether or not they needed to claim the income for tax purposes.
-The answer was of course, “yes”, but it was interesting to hear just how much you can make by renting out your spare space.
+They have been doing well enough with listing their spare room that they’ve come to the point where they’ve made enough money that they were asking me whether or not they needed to claim the income for tax purposes.
+The answer was of course, “yes”, but it was interesting to hear just how much you can make by listing your spare space.
 I was intrigued.

 I decided to look a bit deeper into how to make money as an Airbnb host.
-What does it take to make a nice side income from the spare space in your home, or a rental property you might already own?
+To start, what is Airbnb, and what does it take to make a nice side income from the spare space in your home, or a property you might already own?

 Becoming An Airbnb Host